 For instance, airlines consistently experience service failure — either due to bad weather, mechanical failure, or traffic interruptions.
 They must develop marketing procedures to deal with those failures they can control.
 Foremost among these is communication that is honest and complete.
 How long do they expect the event to last?
 What are they doing to fix the problem?
 How will disruption affect the passenger with respect to connecting flights?
 What are travelers’ options?

-Unfortunately, airlines have not sufficiently developed marketing strategies to address service failures and congress is now in the process of instituting policies for their industry.
+Unfortunately, airlines have not sufficiently developed marketing strategies to address service failures and Congress is now in the process of instituting policies for their industry.
 Not only is it undesirable to have the federal government involved in policing the industry from a publicity standpoint, it likely involves more extensive and expensive restrictions than if the industry developed internal marketing strategies to address these issues themselves.

-Customer satisfaction for different services
+Customer satisfaction with different services

 Recall when I introduced service marketing strategies earlier, I mentioned 3 types